IxPaka-zz/TileDisplay/README.md

 2. Navigate to project folder in terminal

-3. Update pods with
+3. Update pods with "pod update"

-    $ pod update

 4. Open project with .workspace file.